-Yes, JAO is accredited by FCIS.
-The purpose of FCIS is to establish high standards for non-public schools.
-FCIS evaluates and accredits independent schools throughout Florida.
-As one of the nation’s largest organizations of independent schools, it represents over 70,000 students in 160 member schools.
+Yes, JAO is accredited by the Florida Council of Independent Schools, whose purpose is to establish high standards for non-public schools.
+FCIS evaluates and accredits independent schools throughout Florida, and as one of the nation’s largest organizations of independent schools, it represents over 70,000 students in 160 member schools.

-6. How are music, PE, art, library and recess integrated into the students’ day?
+How are music, PE, art, library, and recess integrated into the schedule?

 As part of our whole-child curriculum, students participate in a variety of classes throughout the week.
 Music, art, yoga, library, and innovation lab classes are held each week, with physical education classes three times per week.